Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/sync-ping.rst

 uid
 ~~~~~~~~~

-This property containing a hash of the FxA account identifier, which is a 32 character hexidecimal string.
+This property containing a hash of the FxA account identifier, which is a 32 character hexadecimal string.
 In the case that we are unable to authenticate with FxA and have never authenticated in the past, it will be a placeholder string consisting of 32 repeated ``0`` characters.

 syncs.why
 ~~~~~~~~~